From epic space battles to musings on why we're here, these are the best sci-fi movies of all time.

 Arrival is not about assuming threat or destruction, but exploring the possibilities of life and what the discovery of intelligent alien life would mean for humanity.
 Director Denis Villeneuve made his sci-fi debut with Arrival and has since gone on to direct both Blade Runner 2049 and Dune, all three of which have received critical acclaim.

 - Release date: June 11, 1982

 - Cast: Henry Thomas, Drew Barrymore, Peter Coyote

 Truly unlike any other film on our list, E.T. the Extra-Terrestrial tells the tale of a young boy, Elliott (Henry Thomas), who finds an alien who has been stranded on Earth.
 Taking E.T. home to his brother and sister, they keep its existence under wraps in their suburban Californian home.
 Director Steven Spielberg brought space to Earth and surrounded it with hope and love, and tore fear away from the prospect of there being something else out there.

 Shot mostly chronologically to evoke real emotion from the young cast to the backdrop of an incredible score by composer John Williams, E.T. will always be a beautiful part of sci-fi movie history.
 And, with a budget of $10.5 million, it took almost $800 million at the box office which by any standards is an incredible feat.

 - Buy E.T. the Extra-Terrestrial on Blu-ray at Amazon

-- Stream E.T. the Extra-Terrestrial now on Freeform (opens in new tab) and Spectrum on Demand (opens in new tab)
+- Rent E.T. the Extra-Terrestrial now on Spectrum on Demand

 5. Star Wars: Episode V – The Empire Strikes Back